 Why we've moved away from memorizing math facts

 Education today is a barrage of standardized assessment.
-I'll say it again for those in the back – there's WAY TOO MUCH standardized assessment going on in today's classroom.
-When it comes to math, the majority of that testing comes in the form of word problems – page after page of long, multi-step story problems meant to confuse kids just as much as they are meant to figure out what they know.
+I'll say it again for those in the back – there's WAY TOO MUCH standardized assessment in today's classroom.
+When it comes to math, the majority of that testing comes in the form of word problems.
+Page after page of long, multi-step story problems are meant to confuse kids just as much as they are meant to figure out what they know.

-As teachers, we prepare students for this by giving them repeated exposures to the types of problems they may face on these tests, fearing they'll fail if we don't give them enough practice.
+As teachers, we prepare students for this by giving them repeated exposure to these problems.
+We fear they'll fail if we don't give them enough practice.

 Each year we find ourselves pushed to spend more of our math block on problem-solving – even for skills just introduced.
 Of course, as spring approaches, this push moves from a gentle wind to a full-on, hurricane-force storm.

-As a result, there are some who would argue that if a child can find a way to get the answer to a math problem that is good enough.
+Some who would argue that if a child can find a way to get the answer to a math problem, that is good enough.
 They argue that as long as a child has a strategy, they can be good problem solvers.

-While I think having a strategy is a good band-aid, it fails to consider the big picture of the progression of mathematical skill-building.
-This is especially true considering there are so many fun and engaging ways we can build math fact practice into our classroom routine – especially with the use of technology.
+Strategy is a good band-aid.
+However, it fails to consider the big picture of the progression of mathematical skill-building.
+There are many fun and engaging ways to build math fact practice into our classroom routine.
+Technology makes this even easier.

-Online math fact games and apps, for example, can be a great alternative that can be done while you're working with small groups or assigned for homework.
+For example, online math fact games and apps can be a great alternative.
+These can be done during small groups or assigned as homework.
 I've created a post with my favorites here: 30+ Digital Math Fact Games to Build Fluency

 Math Fact Fluency is possible.